Basic, Yet Powerful Robot

 RELATED – We have tested over 60 different vacuums and robots, see our full list of vacuum reviews here.

-All things considered, I would say that the Coredy is a pretty solid value.
+All things considered, I would say that the Coredy is worth it.
 It has a nice collection of features and the remote control is pretty handy.

 It also has a long run time (up to 120 minutes) which helps to make up for the fact that it doesn’t have Recharge & Resume functions or digital mapping like other advanced models.